-Frankfurt boasts one of the oldest Christmas markets in Germany, but a careful look beyond the city limits reveals a range of enchanting alternatives.
-The markets in this part of Germany lure visitors with historical settings, traditional foods and drinks, and handmade gifts for a festive start of the Christmas holiday season.
+Frankfurt boasts one of the oldest Christmas markets in Germany, and a careful look beyond the city limits reveals a range of enchanting alternatives.
+The markets in this part of Germany lure visitors with historical settings, traditional food and drinks, and handmade gifts for a festive start to the holiday season.
 Most of the markets listed below are within an hour drive from Frankfurt.

 Frankfurt Christmas Market (November 23–December 22, 2020)

 The Frankfurt Christmas Market, or Frankfurter Weihnachtsmarkt in German, is one of the largest in Germany.
-Being a large financial centre, the city attracts countless travellers, so Frankfurter Weihnachtsmarkt is among the most visited in the country.
-Held at the Römerberg, St Paul's Square, Hauptwache, Mainkai (Main Quay), and Friedrich-Stoltze-Square, it features a giant Christmas tree and dozens of stalls with delicious foods and drinks.
-From late November to Christmas eve a lavishly decorated large area in central Frankfurt is the prime meeting and entertainment destination in Frankfurt.
-The market that dates back to 1393 is one of the oldest in Germany.
+Being a large financial centre, the city attracts thousands of travellers, so Frankfurter Weihnachtsmarkt is among the most visited in the country.
+Held at the Römerberg, St Paul's Square, Hauptwache, Mainkai (Main Quay), and Friedrich-Stoltze-Square, it features a giant Christmas tree and dozens of stalls with delicious food and drinks.
+From late November to Christmas eve a lavishly decorated central Frankfurt is the prime meeting and entertainment spot in Frankfurt.
+Frankfurter Weihnachtsmarkt dates back to 1393 is one of the oldest in Germany.
 In 1498 it witnessed a historic Royal Christmas Wedding.

 Hanauer Weihnachtsmarkt (November 27–December 22, 2020)

-The beautiful town centre of Hanau gets filled with flavors like mulled wine, cinnamon and vanilla during the traditional Christmas market season.
-The Brothers Grimm's Hanau provides a true fairy tale atmosphere during the holidays.
-The market features over 75 stalls with gifts, handicrafts and delicious foods.
-Kids would love a mini Ferris wheel, two vintage carousels, and the fairytale train.
-Every day, there is live music, choirs and other entertainment.
-One of the main highlights of the market is a large “Advent calendar” on the Neustädter Rathaus that can be observed at 6 pm.
-Hanau in only about a 30-minute drive from Frankfurt, so it could be a nice one-day trip to a smaller and cozier Christmas place.
+The beautiful town center of Hanau is filled with aromas of mulled wine, cinnamon, and vanilla during the traditional Christmas market season.
+The town is the birthplace of Brothers Grimm and provides a true fairy tale atmosphere during the holidays.
+The market features over seventy-five stalls with gifts, handicrafts and delicious foods.
+Kids would love the mini Ferris wheel, two vintage carousels, and a fairytale train.
+Every day, there is live music and other entertainment.
+For the last twenty years, the town hall building is transformed into the world's largest advent calendar, where a new scene is revealed to eager spectators at 18:00 every evening.
+Hanau is thirty minutes east of Frankfurt.

 Mainzer Weihnachtsmarkt (November 26–December 23, 2020)